 - Include the entry form information requested on the submission website.

 - Be a maximum of four or fewer single-sided pages, saved as a PDF that is no larger than 10 MB.
 (Don’t include entry form information in this PDF.)

 - Be on letter-sized paper (8.5-by-11 inch) with 1-inch margins.

 - Use a standard font no smaller than 10 points.
 (Don’t make us bring out our reading glasses!)

-The Burns & McDonnell Foundation reserves its right to modify the rules without materially affecting the terms and conditions hereof.
-Entrants have the responsibility to check the competition website for any updates to the rules.
+The Burns & McDonnell Foundation reserves the right to modify the rules without materially affecting the terms and conditions hereof.
+Entrants are responsible for checking the competition website after Sept.
+1, 2017 for any updates to the rules.